rkhiar/IA/README.md

 ### analytics :
 rkhiar/scripts/queries.py

-Answering the queries corresponding to the basic question 1, 2 and 4.
+Answering the queries corresponding to the basic questions 1, 2 and 4.
 In order to demonstrate different data processing skills, the queries are written using (basic) Pandas DataFrames and SQL.
 The required visuals are produced using Matplotlib/seaborn.